viniciusbds/navio/README.md

 It is also possible use `CGROUPS` to limit the amount of resources that each container can use.

 ### Why?
-Just for study and fun, do not use this code in production :satisfied:
+Just for study and fun  :satisfied:

 ## Available Images